Return to No Frills NZ Literature home page.

 'Never mind.
 We'll manage.'

 She watched him shuffle off down the passageway.
-We'll manage.
-A look of quiet achievement came into her grey eyes as she saw him go, a token, back then, that I'm not sure I can do justice to even if I attempt to describe it.
-And the brown dust starting to come up from the brusella with each step he took.
+She said it to herself again: we'll manage.
+A look of quiet achievement came into her grey eyes as she saw him go, a token, back then, that I'm not sure I can do justice to, even if I attempt to describe it; but all the harm in the world seemed to be waiting in it--and all the harm he could muster, here and now, he was hoarding for her in his heart.
+And the brown dust was starting to come up from the brusella with each step he took.

 Copyright Ian Richards, 2008